hifiberry/hifiberry-os/doc/wishlist.md

 * AlsaEQ
 * Consistent use of ALSA volume control in all applications
 * Setup WiFi using a temporary AP
+* IPv6 support

 # Done

+* Use systemd to speed up start process
 * Shairport
 * Spotifyd
 * Bluetooth